legiongis/afrh-iris/docs/package.md

 ## Reference Data

-A single thesuarus and set of collections is stored in the package.
+A single thesaurus and set of collections is stored in the package.
 These populate the dropdowns that appear in various resource model nodes (`concept` and `concept-list` datatypes).